Best States for Environmental Protection

 Note: This metric measures the average exposure of the general public to particulate matter of 2.5 microns (PM2.5) or less in size.

-Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Internal Revenue Service, Department of Agriculture, Green Building Council, Climate Central, American Council for an Energy Efficient Economy, U.S. Energy Information Administration, National Conference of State Legislatures, The Fertilizer Institute, U.S. Geological Survey, Alliance for Water Efficiency, Environmental Protection Agency and United Health Foundation.
+Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Internal Revenue Service, Department of Agriculture, Green Building Council, Energy Information Administration, Environmental Protection Agency, U.S. Geological Survey, Climate Central, American Council for an Energy Efficient Economy, National Conference of State Legislatures, The Fertilizer Institute, Alliance for Water Efficiency and United Health Foundation.

 Was this article helpful?